naei/elastic-stack/README.md

 At this point, the Kibana interface should be available at `http://<server>:5601`.

-Install and run Filebeat on the client, then go back to Kibana:
+#### Set up Kibana

+- Connect with the default credentials: `elastic:changeme`.
+*It is strongly recommended to immediately change the password.*

-- Write `filebeat-*` pattern > "Create"
+- On the first start, Kibana ask to configure an index pattern.
+Write the `filebeat-*` pattern then click on "Create".

-Finally you can import the Nginx logs dashboard:
-- "Management" > "Saved Objects" > "Import" > Import the dashboard from the local folder:`<path-to>/elastic-stack/conf/kibana/dashboards/nginx.json`
+- Finally you can import the Nginx logs dashboard: "Management" > "Saved Objects" > "Import" > Import the dashboard from the local folder:`<path-to>/elastic-stack/conf/kibana/dashboards/nginx.json`

 ### Client: Filebeat